All Episodes

 And they still don't know who he is or where he is.

-He got through there, they got him on the video tape, they've no idea where he went or what he did.
+They've no idea where he went or what he did.

-They locked down the airport, they pulled thousands of people off planes, they made them go through screen screening again.
+They made them go through screening again.

 They herded thousands of people who've got nothing to do with terrorism into a room and they treated them like garbage.

-The babies are getting far worse treatment than all these people who complain about Rush getting special treatment in uh hospital.
+The babies are getting far worse treatment than all these people who complain about Rush getting special treatment in hospital.

 Why don't you worry about the poor little baby who gets yanked off the plane at Newark Airport because the Transport Security Administration screws up.